jedick/AI-for-SWEs/README.md

   This situation is indicated in the app by a message, and the radio selector is limited to only OpenAI.
 - The logging app (`5-app-convo-log.py`) logs the PDF file name and LLM name.
   The user's query is logged before running the query so that model timing can be calculated from the logs.
+- The feedback app (`6-app-rate-answer.py`) incorporates the above changes.
+- A new app (`7-app-enter-to-submit.py`) puts the query form below the conversation, [allows using "Enter" to submit the query](https://www.gradio.app/guides/blocks-and-event-listeners#binding-multiple-triggers-to-a-function), and avoids a [deprecated `tuples` parameter value](https://www.gradio.app/docs/gradio/chatbot#behavior) in the chatbot code that produces a warning.[^1]
 - The apps use `llama_index.core.Settings` to specify the models.
   If OpenAI is selected, the LLM and embedding models are `gpt-4o-mini` and `text-embedding-3-small`, respectively.
   The local model (Ollama) is `llama3.2`.

+[^1]: UserWarning: You have not specified a value for the `type` parameter.
+Defaulting to the 'tuples' format for chatbot messages, but this is deprecated and will be removed in a future version of Gradio.
+Please set type='messages' instead, which uses openai-style 'role' and 'content' keys.

 Requirements cheatsheet: